|Release||August 6, 2020|

 This quality product is heavy, but that is justifiable since the parts are quite hefty.
 That said, the unit might be too heavy for some players.
 The spacious top panel needed the unit to be made bigger.
 As a result, it became heavier, but it is not a big concern.
 Actually, most would likely see it as a good thing, especially table players.
 The biggest bummer, though, is that you would need to connect the arcade stick to a native controller to play on consoles.

 Mad Catz gave us a new aesthetical design that has surely succeeded.
 Sophisticated geometric shapes engulfed in a warm color result in a piece of art that is to be remembered.
 There is enough nuance to add some spice to the design, but it is not overdone to the point of distracting you during play.
-In case you dislike the artwork, modding this arcade stick is not the easiest.

 - Strong performance